jbraunschweiger/DailyProgrammer/README.md

 I find most of the challenges on [this subreddit](https://www.reddit.com/r/dailyprogrammer) See each folder's readme for a more detailed description of specific challenges

+## Derangement ##
+Today we'll look at the subfactorial, defined as the derangement of a set of n objects, or a permutation of the elements of a set, such that no element appears in its original position.
+We denote it as !n.\
+Today's challenge is to write a subfactorial program.
+Given an input n, can your program calculate the correct value for n?

 ## Sales Commission ##

 You're a regional manager for an office beverage sales company, and right now you're in charge of paying your sales team they're monthly commissions.\